Real Estate Investment Returns Compared To Stocks… The Correct Way

 Using the above example, you multiply 4.1 times 5, equaling 20.5% return on your investment (down payment), then subtract 3% for loss of purchasing power due to inflation on your down payment.
 The result is 17.5% return on invested capital.

 In addition, if you want to get fancy and look at the analysis from an investor standpoint, as opposed to a homeowners perspective, then you need to include multiple return streams from your real estate investment, and not just change in capital value.

 For example, you would want to include cash flows from rents net of mortgage, taxes, insurance, maintenance and other costs.

 Arends attempts to correct his mistaken analysis on the WSJ site by claiming any leverage benefits are offset by financing costs, but once again, he’s incorrect.

-Financing costs are typically offset by rent from the tenant for the investor (or imputed rent for the homeowner), leaving the above referenced leverage equation to stand on its own merit.
+Financing costs are typically offset by rent from the tenant (or imputed rent for the homeowner), leaving the above referenced leverage equation to stand on its own merit.